Loreto College, Foxrock: Buildings and facilities

 The buildings on campus house the community residence, the secondary school and the Loreto Education office.
 The school buildings have been erected on a phased basis in response to educational needs and student population.
 In the 1980s, with the help of a partial grant from the Department of Education, the old prefabricated building was updated and became known as “St. Michael’s”.
 Following a Loreto Community contribution and fund-raising, the sports hall was added in the late 1980s.
 In 1999, the trustees gave the community chapel to the secondary School for development as a staff room.
 In response to the increasing student population in the secondary school, the trustees also agreed to give the junior school and kindergarten classrooms for use in the secondary school.
 In 2000, a large extension was added to the lunchroom and recreation area.
 Two additional classrooms and a new fire stairs were also part of this development.
 A new computer room was also completed.

 The grounds include a floodlit astroturf hockey pitch, astroturf tennis/basketball courts and a grass play area.
 Bicycle and car parking areas were expanded.

 Operations and funding

 The school is a fee-paying secondary day school, and is run by the Board of Management, which was first set up in 1990.
 It now has an enrollment of 684 students and provides the Transition Year option.

-The current principal is Bernie Prendiville after taking over from Ms. Mannion.